Can my car fail an MOT because of the windscreen?

 As a small windscreen chip can easily develop into a crack, or result in a failed MOT, it’s important you have your windscreen chip repaired before your MOT assessment.

-For your car to pass an MOT, the windscreen must not have a chip, larger than 10mm, in line of your sight while driving.
+For your car to pass an MOT, the windscreen must not have a chip, larger than 10mm, in the line of your sight while driving.

 A chip larger than 40mm anywhere else on the windscreen can also result in a failed MOT.